Learn useful list of Prepositions of Time in English with examples.

-We use by when we want to say “not later than” or any time until this point (a deadline).
+We use by when we want to say “not later than”.

 He had promised to be back by five o’clock.

-I felt fairly easy after taking the medicine.
+I felt fairly relaxed after taking the medicine.

-We use to when saying the time, to mean before the stated hour.
+We use to in telling the time, when we refer to the number of minutes before the hour.